Pivoting from Cafe to Provisions: A COVID-19 Success Story

 Another way that Hoy is generating cash for his business is through a new offering from xtraCHEF: xtraCASH.

 xtraCASH allows operators to earn as much as 1% cash back on their food and disposables purchases by digitizing their invoices using xtraCHEF’s restaurant invoice processing technology. xtraCASH matches restaurant purchases to eligible manufacturer rebates for free.
 At a time when cash is critical for survival, xtraCASH makes it easy to turn invoice capture into extra cash.

-Hoy is also saving time and money by utilizing Sync, xtraCHEF’s free data exchange between Toast and QuickBooks Online.
+Hoy is also saving time and money by utilizing Sync, xtraCHEF’s data exchange between Toast and QuickBooks Online.
 With Sync, daily sales data captured in Toast is automatically passed from Toast to QuickBooks Online.
 After a simple, guided set-up process, sales data from Toast is mapped and posted to QuickBooks Online with no manual intervention.

 Thanks to proactive efforts to protect his business along with unwavering support from his customers, he was able to hire back two employees.
 “We’ve gotten really lucky,” says Hoy.

 But just because Tucker Provisions has been successful so far doesn’t mean Hoy has become complacent.
 He’s already looking for ways to utilize his concept to help support other small businesses in the Lehigh Valley.